Selecting a language will automatically trigger the translation of the page content.

 Warning

-the owner must comply with the rules relating to leave to sell (content of the letter, period of notice...).
-Otherwise, the tenant can challenge the leave before the judge.
+the owner must comply with the other rules of the leave to sell (content of the letter, period of notice...).
+Alternatively, the tenant can challenge the leave before the protection litigation judge of the court on which the accommodation depends.

 Protected tenant (under 65 years)